Staggering Volumes of Data Rule the Roost

 Retail companies can order stocks based on web search and social media trends.
 This ensures that you don’t run out of essential stock while eliminating ordering unpopular stock.

 #5: Tweak your Business Approach

 Data is a vital element for the success of your business and including it in your business model is essential to improve revenues.
 For instance, if your company generates data about vehicles, you can then sell it to an automobile business to create a new source of income.

 Some Tools to help you get the hang of Big Data:

-- Google Analytics – Gives accurate information of how customers interact with your business site like the time spent on your site, the clicks, the number of visitors who return, heat maps of your site and much more.
+- Google Analytics – Gives accurate information on how customers interact with your business sites like the time spent on your site, the clicks, the number of visitors who return, heat maps of your site and much more.

-- Lead Generation Tools like Radius – With these tools, you can target audience who are likely to turn into business prospects.
+- Lead Generation Tools like Radius – With these tools, you can target audiences who are likely to turn into business prospects.

 - Identify what people like most on your site with the help of tools like Crazy Egg.

-- Predict customer behaviour accurately with the help of products like Canopy Labs.
+- Predict customer behavior accurately with the help of products like Canopy Labs.